bmatern/epitope-demo/README.md

 1) In the home page, choose for SOT (solid organ transplantation) option (top right screen):<img width="1279" alt="HomePage" src="https://user-images.githubusercontent.com/18530731/159687485-8b1dc763-2744-4ce9-b76b-4abd29715d12.png">

-2) Choose for multiple patients and upload the input file we provided for you:
+2) Download the input file (in CSV format, stands dor "comma separated values") we provided for you: https://raw.githubusercontent.com/bmatern/epitope-demo/main/CaseStudies/SolidOrgan_1/PIRCHE_Input.csv.
+Open this file in a new tab in your browser and highlight and copy the values.
+4) In Pirche home page choose for "Multi Patent" and paste the values the you have copied (from PIRCHE_Input.csv file in step 3).
+5)